-Benchmarks play a crucial role in driving the progress of LLMs~\cite{patterson2012better}, and the rapid advancement of these models has created a growing demand for more challenging and informative evaluation tasks.
-While general language understanding benchmarks are widespread~\cite{chiang2024chatbot,wang2024mmlu,hendrycks2021mmlu,rein2024gpqa,huang2023c}, assessing reasoning capabilities remains considerably more difficult—primarily due to the challenge of verifying the correctness of LLMs' reasoning outputs.
+Benchmarks play a crucial role in driving LLM progress~\citep{patterson2012better}, and the rapid advancement of these models has created a growing demand for more challenging and informative evaluation tasks.
+While general language understanding benchmarks are widespread~\citep{chiang2024chatbot,wang2024mmlu,hendrycks2021mmlu,rein2024gpqa,huang2023c}, assessing reasoning capabilities remains considerably more difficult, primarily due to the challenge of verifying the correctness of LLMs' reasoning outputs.
 As a result, current reasoning models are predominantly evaluated on domains with easily verifiable solutions, where verifying a solution is much simpler than generating one.
-This includes domains such as mathematical problem solving and programming, exemplified by benchmarks like AIME~\cite{aime2024}, MATH500~\cite{math500}, and CodeForces~\cite{quan2025codeelo}.
-In contrast, few benchmarks have tackled real-world reasoning scenarios, which often involve more complicated constraints than those found in math or coding.
-For instance, the TravelPlanner benchmark~\cite{xie2024travelplanner} evaluates LLM agents on practical planning tasks but does not include recent reasoning models and lacks automated verification mechanisms, relying heavily on manual annotation.
+This includes domains such as mathematical problem solving and programming, exemplified by benchmarks such as AIME~\citep{aime2024}, MATH500~\citep{math500}, and CodeForces~\citep{quan2025codeelo}.
+In contrast, few benchmarks have tackled real-world reasoning scenarios, which often involve more complicated constraints.
+For instance, the TravelPlanner benchmark~\citep{xie2024travelplanner} evaluates LLM agents on practical planning tasks but does not include recent reasoning models and lacks automated verification mechanisms, relying heavily on manual annotation.
 Consequently, it remains unclear whether current reasoning LLMs and agents can effectively generalize to real-world reasoning tasks.
 This gap highlights the urgent need for a new benchmark that targets real-world reasoning while remaining scalable and annotation-free.